lu7did/ADX-rp2040/README.md

 ```

+## CAT Support

+When enabled by removing comments from the **"#define CAT     1"** statement the UART (RX/TX) pins will be used to
+operate a CAT (Computer Aided Tuning).

+The parameters of the support would be:

+*	Protocol: Kenwood TS-2000.
+*	Speed: 115200
+*	Parity: 8N2
+*	Control lines: DTR/RTS lines On.
+Handshake: none.

+In order to connect the transceiver board with the computer the "Test CAT" button needs to be pressed, depending
+on the sync status more than once might need to be pressed.
+The board will detect the CAT commands being sent by the computer and turn itself into "CAT" mode, this is
+signaled by lighting the JS8 and FT4 leds while turning off the FT8 and WSPR leds.
+Once the CAT mode is activated the board no longer reacts to the board buttons.
+The CAT settings will be
+lost when the board is turned off.
+When a frequency change is made the FT8 & WSPR leds will blink for 10 seconds to remaind the operator that
+the output filters might require a review prior to the operation.

 ## Automatic calibration (autocalibration)

 Starting on version 1.0 build(23) and higher a new capability to perform an automatic calibration of the Si5351 VFO has been added.